arplaboratory/ros2bag_fixer/README.md

 Check this https://codebeautify.org/sql-to-csv-converter to sql-to-csv converter for the format

 ## How To Recover a corrupted sqlite3 or .db3
+The SQLite3 Recovery tool comes from the precompiled binary.
+Link is here https://www.sqlite.org/download.html  We also assume you have ROS2 Humble installed along with numpy for this repostiroy to work.

 1. Use the SQLite3 tool to create a .sql file DO THE .db3 NOT THE DIRECTORY!
    ```